nicolashahn/pi-helmet-cam/README.md

 - Python script that begins recording video in chunks when started using picamera Python module
 - Use `-d` or `--debug` to see video preview and debug print statements

+#### `video/`
+- the Python script will create a `video` directory to store videos in
+- each video will have its own directory, the name being a current timestamp
+- inside this, there will be (up to) ~45 min videos with the form `001.h264`
+  - after the video gets large enough, a new one will be created in the same directory with an incremented filename
+  - the video should write to disk every 5 seconds, so in case of power loss, at most that much of the video will be lost

 #### `boot_script.sh`

 - clears out old videos if we need the space